IBM/resilient-java-microservices-with-istio/README.md

 Building and packaging these Java microservice is one part of the story.
 How do we make them resilient?
 How do we introduce health checks, timeouts, retries, ensure request buffering or reliable communication between microservices?
 Some of these features are coming built in microservices framework, but often they are language specific, or you have to accomodate for it in your application code.
 How do we introduce it without changing the application code?
 Service-mesh architecture attempts to solve these issues.
 [Istio](https://istio.io) provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars containers alongside your microservice.

-In this code we demonstrate how to build, deploy, connect, and test canary deployments for your Java MicroProfile microservices leveraging Istio service mesh.
-We then show how to configure and use circuit breakers and timeouts/retries resiliency features for the application.
+In this code we demonstrate how to build and deploy your Java MicroProfile microservices leveraging Istio service mesh.
+We then show how to configure and use circuit breakers, healthe checks and timeouts/retries resiliency features for the application.

 **Resiliency and fault tolerance**: Istio adds fault tolerance to your application without any changes to code.
 Some of resiliency features it supports are: